AlexJReid/blog/content/posts/local-api/index.md

 In the example scenario we have:

 - started a local version of the service
-- patched it in to a real test envrionment
+- patched it into a real test environment
 - seen requests to the environment be routed to the local service as dictated by matching rules
 - seen the local service call out to the transformation service **through the service mesh**
 - seen how the local service can be called by other mesh services to test integrations